gasparesganga/gasparesganga.com/labs/php-shapefile/index.md

 }
 ```

 Note that, complying to [section 3.1.6 of RFC 7946](https://tools.ietf.org/html/rfc7946#section-3.1.6), the *orientation* of Polygons and MultiPolygons inner and outer rings in GeoJSON output is reversed compared to how they are stored in ESRI Shapefiles.
-The library takes care of that under the hood and you will note how the order of points is different in GeoJSON output.
+The library takes care of that under the hood and you will find the correct order of the points in GeoJSON output.

 Also, a clarification is required for *M* geometries: they are not supported by the GeoJSON format but I decided to extend it in order to deal with *measured Shapefiles*.
 You will find some `PointM`, `MultiPointM`, `LineStringM`, `MultiLineStringM`, `PolygonM`, `MultiPolygonM` geometry types and the coordinates will be expressed in either `[x, y, z, m]` or `[x, y, m]` depending on the Shapefile type and flags set.
 Use the [ShapeFile::FLAG_SUPPRESS_M](#flags) flag if you prefer to ignore the *M* dimension and be fully compliant to [RFC 7946](https://tools.ietf.org/html/rfc7946).